 Initiative, a community-based conservation initiative, to employ multiple strategies to help preserve the biological integrity of the region.
 The Nature Conservancy also has an impressive portfolio of conservation landholdings in the Flint Hills totaling more than 60,000 acres.
 These include Konza Prairie, which is operated as a field research station by the Division of Biology at Kansas State University, and the Tallgrass Prairie National Preserve, a unit of the National Park Service.
-The Nature Conservancy, Kansas Land Trust, Ranchland Trust of Kansas and USDA's Natural Resources Conservation Service (NRCS) also hold more than 60,000 acres of conservation easements in the Flint Hills.
+The Nature Conservation Service (NRCS) also hold more than 60,000 acres of conservation easements in the Flint Hills.
 Since 2004, these entities have invested more than \$12 million in land conservation in the Kansas Flint Hills.